 TGax Editor, please add the following sentence at the end of the 3rd paragraph in this section:

 More than one Trigger frame may be aggregated in an A-MPDU.
 If more than one Trigger frame is aggregated in an A-MPDU, all of them shall have the same content.
+AP may include TBRS Control subfield in HE MU, HE SU or HE ER SU PPDU.

 Abbreviations and acronyms